From Forest to Woodshop:

 The Program

-The curriculum is divided into four project-based modules, each of which focus on different conceptual and technical lessons for working with wood.
+The curriculum is divided into four project-based modules, each of which focuses on different conceptual and technical lessons for working with wood.
 Students will benefit from a number of expert instructors, and make at least four pieces of fine furniture.

 Module 1: Wood as Material